samb8s/PsrPopPy/README.md

 Compiling
 ---------

-To compile on mac or linux, go into the fortran directory, edit make_mac.csh or make_linux.csh (as appropriate).
-Change the variable gf to point to your local gfortran compiler, then run the script.
+Inside the fortran directory, edit getpath.f and set the lpth variable to point to the current directory.
+Still the fortran directory, edit make_mac.csh or make_linux.csh (as appropriate) -- change the variable `gf' to point to your local gfortran compiler, then run the script.
 Fingers crossed, it should all work.

 A brief description of the "executables" follows.